Skip to main content

 dradilenschneider@gmail.com | 605-906-5404

-Healing Our Shared Past, Present, and Future: The Hiawatha Indian Insane Asylum (This presentation is offered with Jerry Fogg)
+Healing Our Shared Past, Present, and Future: The Hiawatha Indian Insane Asylum

 From 1902-1933, Native Americans who angered boarding school staff or reservation agents were sent to the Canton, SD asylum.
 The place was “like a leper colony” and “inhumane.”
-127 Native Americans from 53 tribes remain buried there.
+127 Native Americans from fifty-three tribes remain buried there.
 As Keepers of the Canton Native Asylum Story, we share this story as a way to heal our past.

 Going Out Green: 21st Century Natural Burial Options in South Dakota

-“Green,” or natural, burial conserves natural resources and preserves wildlife habitat.
+“Green,” or natural burial, conserves natural resources and preserves wildlife habitat.
 It’s more environmentally sensitive than cremation, and costs significantly less than other burial practices.
 418 cemeteries offer natural burial options in the United States.
 One is Mt.
 Pleasant Cemetery in Sioux Falls.
 This presentation focuses on the American history of natural burial since the 1700s, as well as information on options for an environmentally sound burial.

 The Story of a Pioneer – Anna Howard Shaw & Women’s Suffrage